 St. Catharine’s boat river highway between Lake Ontario and Lake Erie was championed in 1824 by William Hamilton Merritt.

-The Merritton Tunnel (Blue Ghost Tunnel) was a strategic passageway meant only as a temporary fix.
+The once lord of the haunted Merritt House led an ambitious project before modern technology.
+Filled with danger.
+Accidents, suicide, sabotage and foul play.
+The Merritton Tunnel (Blue Ghost Tunnel) was a strategic passageway meant as a temporary fix.

-Maybe this lack of use is to blame.
-In 1903, tragedy struck…
+Maybe lack of use is to blame.
+Then in 1903, tragedy struck…

 (edited for space & understanding)